x1angli/pynao/README.md

 4. (Optional) Setup one or more Python IDE on your computer

 ## General Usage
-Download one Python file or clone the entire Git repo.
-Change the hard-coded IP address in the .py files.
-And execute the file.
+1. Download one Python file or clone the entire Git repo.
+2. Change the hard-coded IP address in the .py files.
+3. Run the file(s)

 ## Introduction (Module-by-module)